jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 Score Instruments
 =================

-A orchestra instrument has only one interface, though it is possible to define multiple new interfaces in Python, which in a sense creates a new category of instruments.
+An orchestra instrument has but one interface, though it is possible to define multiple new interfaces in Python, which in a sense creates a new category of instruments.

 The sampler instrument in the orchestra, even with the fixed Amen break, is designed to be non-specific in terms of what is played; It knows the position in the audio table to begin playing, but has no knowledge of what is being played.